Planning the deployment

-If you want to use the benefits of running LiquidFiles in the Cloud, you can either deploy LiquidFiles in any of the available Amazon EC2 data centres, or deploy in any other cloud server provider that offers you to run your own virtual system where you can install your own system using an ISO image.
+If you want to use the benefits of running LiquidFiles in the Cloud, you can either deploy LiquidFiles in any of the available Amazon AWS or Microsoft Azure data centres, or deploy in any other cloud server provider that offers you to run your own virtual system where you can install your own system using an ISO image.

 Performance and Security is going to be similar to your other virtual servers in your chosen cloud provider.

 The following table outlines the network connections that the LiquidFiles requires to operate (IP addresses assumed to be as in the network diagram above).

 |http(s)||any||10.0.2.10||80 & 443||http and https is allowed from anywhere.
 This is how all files are uploaded and downloaded and all normal user interaction is via http or https.|

 |DNS||10.0.2.10||DNS server||53 (UDP)||The appliance needs DNS to function properly.|